Bill de Blasio's daughter arrested while protesting in Manhattan

 New York City Mayor Bill de Blasio's 25-year-old daughter was arrested for unlawful assembly Saturday night, according to the city's Office of the Deputy Commissioner, Public Information.
 Chiara de Blasio was at a protest in downtown Manhattan.

-Chiara was "given a desk appearance ticket and released," according to the DCPI.
+Chiara de Blasio, who is black, was later given a court summons and released.

+Mayor Bill de Blasio, who is white, didn't mention the arrest in his Sunday press briefing.

-Her arrest was one of hundreds at protests in the city over the weekend, CBS New York reports.
+It was one of hundreds of arrests at protests in the city over the weekend, CBS New York reports.

-The demonstration Chiara attended was one of countless around the country over the fatal arrest of George Floyd.
+The demonstration Chiara attended was among countless ones around the country over the fatal arrest of George Floyd.

 "I didn't like what I saw one bit.
 I never want to see something like that.
 I don't want to see anything like that again.
 We need to do a full investigation and look at the actions of those officers and see what was done, why it was done, how it could've been done differently," the mayor said.